-A study published in the September, 2006 issue of the Archives of General Psychiatry may give older prospective fathers pause before plunging into biological parenthood.
-The authors found a significant increase in the risk of autism and similar disorders as fathers got older.
+Older men may have a reason to pause before plunging into biological parenthood.
+Multiple researchers have found a significant increase in the risk of autism and similar disorders as fathers get older.

 |What Is Autism?